-OLD GROWTH ACRES: 145 YOUNG GROWTH ACRES: 80 ROAD MILES: 2.5
+MIXED AGE ACRES: 250 ROAD MILES: 2.5

 Based on prior field layout, an estimated 5,000 MBF of merchantable timber is potentially available on Heceta Island in two units: Heceta East and Heceta West.
 Heceta East is located within the SESF, and Heceta West is located on General Use classified land.
 The proposed harvest units contain a mix of young growth and residual old growth timber.
 The OHA has visited the area and their recommendations have been incorporated into the sale design.
 The ADF&G has conducted stream inspections several times to verify extent of anadromous habitat.
 Coordination with the DMLW will take place during the BIF and FLUP planning process to ensure that requirements of Chapter 3, Subunit 10a of the Prince of Wales Island Area Plan are met.
 Access is proposed from the USFS managed land and road system.
 The routes across USFS are the shortest routes for both units and would reduce cumulative impacts in the area by avoiding known resources of concern (cultural/ historic sites, karst, and anadromous waters).
-The application for use of the preferred access routes is pending USFS review.
+The application for use of the preferred access routes is pending USFS review, at this time they have not assigned staff to address the request.